JasonEtco/action-record/README.md

 **Should I use this in producti-**

 **No.** This was made as an experiment - there are far too many reasons not to actually use this.
 But, if you choose to, awesome!

+**This is dumb.
+You shouldn't use GitHub or Actions as a datastore.**

+Yes.
+That isn't a question, but I don't disagree.
+The point of this is to show that we _can_, not that we should.